hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-Several objects can be stacked together over an existing axis or over a new axis using the :py:func:`~.utils.stack` function, if they share axis with same dimension.
+Several objects can be stacked together over an existing axis or over a new axis using the :py:func:`~.api.stack` function, if they share axis with same dimension.

 .. code-block:: python